jdevfullstack/jdevfullstack/README.md

 # Design.
 Develop.
 Innovate.
 ***software developer, ICT & Robotics teacher & trainer, Google & VEX Robotics Certified Educator, GitHub Community Member (Level 2)***

+I'm documenting the things I'm interested, lessons that I'm learning and topics that I'm teaching.
-I just want to share my knowledge and skills so please leave a star or fork any repo that you think is helpful / informative / worth it.
+And I want to share these things with you.
+So, please leave a star or fork any repo that you think is helpful / informative / worth it.
 It means a lot to me, thanks.

 *visit all my public repos:*